jf990/esri-map-component/README.md

 ----------------------------------------------

+## Maps, scenes, and layers

+For more information about using ArcGIS maps, scenes, and layers visit https://developers.arcgis.com/javascript/latest/api-reference/.

 ## Usage

 This is a custom web component designed to be used on a web page without any JavaScript coding.
 It supports setting up the map through tag attributes.